 Bonfire night The Hague, Zuid Holland

-Usually Scheveningen and Ouddorp compete who has the highest bonfire, they work towards this for months.
+Usually Scheveningen and Duindorp compete who has the highest bonfire, they work towards this for months.
 However, last year both of the towns (which are part of the municipality of The Hague) made the wooden towers way too high which resulted into an inferno.
 Flying sparks everywhere, cars and bikes burned down, houses were damaged and people and animals were in danger.
-So, understandably, it’s not happening this year.
+So, understandably, it was changed.
+It is now said that they can only create towers up to 10 metres.
+The last few years it was cancelled because of Covid.
+But, it’s lit up again again this year.
+It was already lit up on the 30th of December, because of the strong wind on the 31st of December: usually it’s lit up at the 31st.

 Best NYE parties in The Hague